OmarMongy/BCD_Counter/README.md

 - Enable (enable): An optional signal that enables or disables the counting operation.

 **Outputs:**
+- ones : The output represents the current ones value in BCD format.
+It displays the ongoing counting sequence.
+- tens : The output represents the current tens value in BCD format.
+It displays the ongoing counting sequence.
-- Counts (counts): The output represents the current count value in BCD format.
+- hundreds : The output represents the current hundreds value in BCD format.
 It displays the ongoing counting sequence.

 **Operation:**
 1. Similar to the BCD counter, the multi-decade counter begins counting from zero (000) upon receiving a rising edge clock signal (clk).